2025 Legislative and Community Priorities

 Community Priorities

 BIANYS is also working on the many issues that confront the brain injury community daily.
-We continue to monitor introduction into the State Legislature and continued contact with State Agencies.
-In addition to the legislative priorities, we are working on the following issues as well:
+We continue to monitor legislative bill introductions and continued contact with State Agencies.
+In addition to the legislative priorities, we are working on the following issues:

 - Keeping the TBI Waiver Outside of Managed Programs